Ulrich-Tengen/ansible-fortinet-cisco-enterprise-lab/README.md

+📝 Project Summary: The "Infrastructure as Code" Journey This project simulates a real-world enterprise network migration from manual configuration to Ansible-driven automation.
+The core challenge was not just pushing configurations, but ensuring the multi-vendor environment (Cisco & Fortinet) maintained a seamless control plane via OSPF.

+Key Technical Achievements
+High-Availability Firewalling: Configured a FortiGate HA Cluster with automated policy generation and NAT.

+Dynamic Route Propagation: Solved the "Internet Black Hole" issue by automating OSPF default-route injection (default-information-originate) from the perimeter to the access layer.

+Hierarchical Scalability: Used Ansible loops to manage a 6-switch access layer, standardizing VLANs, SVIs, and default gateways across the fabric.

+Security-First Automation: Sanitized all playbooks by migrating hardcoded credentials into an encrypted/variable-based structure to prevent sensitive data leakage.

 # ansible-fortinet-cisco-enterprise-lab
 Automated Multi-Tier Network Deployment (Ansible & FortiOS) This project automates the deployment of a robust, three-tier enterprise network architecture.
 It features a high-availability FortiGate firewall cluster, Cisco IOS Distribution switches, and a scaled Access layer.